 On Hill and Off Hill Conduct Policies

-- Out of control skiing or snowboarding, or the inability to stop or avoid other people or objects.
-This constitutes a violation of the Responsibility Code (Please see “Your Responsibility Code” tab on this page.)
+- Out of control skiing, snowboarding, mountain biking, or the inability to stop or avoid other people or objects.
+This constitutes a violation of the Responsibility Code.

-- Reckless and irresponsible skiing or snowboarding including knowing or blatant disregard for the safety of others, and/or showing a lack of concern for the consequences of one’s own actions
+- Reckless and irresponsible skiing, snowboarding, or mountain biking including knowing or blatant disregard for the safety of others, and/or showing a lack of concern for the consequences of one’s own actions.

 - Excessive speed in slow zones, congested areas, and at the base of all lifts.
-The speed expected is relevant to how many people are on the run, the conditions such as visibility, and/or snow surface quality.
-As a general rule, your speed should match that of the flow of traffic.
-You should always brake your speed when entering a slow zone, congested area, or a lift base area.
+The speed expected is relevant to how many people are in the area, weather conditions such as visibility, and/or ground surface quality.
+As a general rule, speed should match that of the flow of traffic; always brake speed when entering a slow zone, congested area, or at base areas.

-- Failure to use a retention device.
-Although we don’t require or check to ensure that each skier/snowboarder has a retention device, you are responsible for a run-way ski or snowboard
+- Failure to use a retention device on skis and snowboards.
+Although we don’t require or check to ensure that each skier/snowboarder has a retention device, skiers and riders are responsible for a runaway ski or snowboard.

 The list of personal conduct standards below is not exhaustive, but they are the most prevalent behaviors that generate guest complaints and dissatisfaction.